-Show notes below the video for our weekly recap, as always.
+Show notes continue after the embedded video, as always.

 We moderate comments on a ~24~48 hour cycle.
 There will be some delay after submitting a comment.